Cancel anytime

 Overview

-The Goldman Sachs ActiveBetau00ae Japan Equity ETF (GSJP) seeks to provide investment results that closely correspond to the performance of the ActiveBetau00ae Japan Equity Index.
-The fund focuses on large and mid-cap Japanese equities, utilizing a rules-based methodology that aims to enhance returns by overweighting stocks with attractive value, momentum, quality, and low volatility characteristics.
+The Goldman Sachs ActiveBetau00ae Japan Equity ETF (GSJP) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the Goldman Sachs ActiveBetau00ae Japan Equity Index.
+The fund invests in a broad range of Japanese equities and uses a rules-based approach to overweight securities with attractive value, momentum, quality, and low volatility characteristics.

 Reputation and Reliability